-Once you try these vegetables, I swear, you’ll never go back to topping your tacos with lettuce and tomatoes again.
+Once you try these vegetables, I swear, you’ll never top your tacos with plain old lettuce and tomatoes again.
 Ever.

 - 2 cups white vinegar